 Figure 3 shows the read and write latency of the two tested storage servers from the perspective of the SQL servers.
-The read latency of the storage server powered by the Intel processor E5-2640 v2 was less than 1 percent of that of the older storage server and the write latency was less than half a percent.
+The read latency of the storage server powered by the Intel processor E5-2695 v3 was roughly one-seventh that of the older storage server and the write latency was less than one-third that of the older server.

-Figure 3: The response time of the storage server powered by the Intel processor E5-2640 v2 was almost instantaneous compared to that of the older storage server.
+Figure 3: The response time of the storage server powered by the Intel processor E5-2695 v3 was almost instantaneous compared to that of the older storage server.

 With a performance differential so large, there needs to be an explanation for it and the latency shows what was happening.
-The older system had difficulty handling the load thrown at it, while the storage server powered by the Intel processor E5-2640 v2 was able to take the load and provide almost instantaneous response time.
-In a realworld environment, 20 milliseconds is often a maximum acceptable latency.
-The SQL servers connected to the older storage were experiencing average latencies of nearly three seconds.
+The older system had more difficulty handling the load thrown at it than the storage server powered by the Intel processor E5-2695 v3, which was able to take the load and provide almost instantaneous response time.
+From a usability perspective, long response times due to a storage bottleneck can be frustrating and slow down application responsiveness.